 Who can benefit from a Thermal Imaging Survey?

-Pretty much every building can benefit from using themography as a survey tool.
-Whether you are a Property management company, Condo board member, Realtor, Building owner or home owner receiving an energy audit.
-Leak Doctor™ specialize in using thermography for building envelope performance, leak detection and energy surveys.
+Pretty much every building can benefit from using thermography as a survey tool.
+Whether you are a Property management company, Condo board member, Realtor, Building owner or homeowner receiving an energy audit.
+Leak Doctor™ specializes in using thermography for building envelope performance, leak detection and energy surveys.

 What will a Thermal Imaging Survey highlight?